farstrider777/build_a_game/Readme.md

   * Maintained an organized game flow using a consistent set interval.

 2. Test Driven Development
-  * Wrote more than 12 tests during my Model development phase.
+  * Wrote 11 tests during my Model development phase.
   * Followed the practice of writing the tests first, both focusing my work and making sure it was free of errors.